litestar-org/litestar/docs/tutorials/dto-tutorial/01-simple-dto-exclude.rst

 of them in this tutorial.

 The :class:`DataclassDTO <litestar.dto.dataclass_dto.DataclassDTO>` class is a factory class that specializes in creating DTOs from dataclasses.
-It is also a :class:`Generic <typing.Generic>` class, which means that it it accepts a type parameter.
+It is also a :class:`Generic <typing.Generic>` class, which means that it accepts a type parameter.
 When we provide a type parameter to a generic class it makes that class a specialized version of the generic class.
 In this case, we create a DTO type that specializes in transferring data to and from instances of the ``Person`` class (``DataclassDTO[Person]``).